Configure ODD Platform

 ## Platform-level settings (`odd.*`)

-The `odd.*` namespace groups three platform-wide settings that do not belong to any subsystem: stale-metadata detection, the optional Prometheus tenant label, and the Activity-feed partitioning period.
-A fourth key in the same namespace, `odd.platform-base-url`, is documented above in [Enable Alert Notifications](#enable-alert-notifications) because its only consumers are the notification senders.
+The `odd.*` namespace groups four platform-wide settings that do not belong to any subsystem: stale-metadata detection, the optional Prometheus tenant label, the Activity-feed partitioning period, and a list of additional navigation links surfaced in the App Info menu.
+A fifth key in the same namespace, `odd.platform-base-url`, is documented above in [Enable Alert Notifications → `odd.platform-base-url`](#odd-platform-base-url) — that section is the primary operator-facing context where the key is introduced, but the same key is also consumed by the integration-parameter substitution context, so any non-local deployment must set it regardless of which subsystems (notifications, integrations, or both) are enabled.

 ### Detecting stale metadata